Sweet Potato Ukoy with Palabok Recipe

 For Palabok

-- In a pot, simmer shrimp heads in 3 cups water for 15 minutes to make broth.
-Strain and reserve liquid.
+- Make the Shrimp Broth: In a pot, simmer the heads and shells from 1/4 lb shrimp in 3 cups water for 15 minutes to create a flavorful broth.
+Strain and reserve the liquid, discarding solids.

 Assembly